Skip to main content

 Option 1: Use Solace Cloud Image Pull Secret (Recommended)

-Obtain the image pull secret from Solace Cloud following the instructions at Download Image Pull Secret.
+Obtain the image pull secret from Solace Cloud following the instructions in the Downloading Registry Credentials section of the Solace Cloud documentation.

 Create the secret in your Kubernetes cluster: